r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 R on Windows uses static linking.
 Static libraries are just archives of object files, without any references to other static libraries they may need as dependencies.
-The linker keeps track of currently undefined symbols and goes through the list of libraries (so archives of object files) from left to right.
+The linker keeps track of the currently undefined symbols and goes through the list of libraries (so archives of object files) from left to right.
 If an object file from a library defines a symbol that the linker knows is undefined, the linker will add that object file to the binary.
 It will then add any additional object files from the same library which define any undefined symbols arising from the same library, but it will not add other object files from that library.
 This may result in that new symbols would become undefined after processing that library.
 These symbols have to be defined by some of the additional libraries in the list.

-For this to work, one needs to make sure that anytime one library uses symbols from another, it is processed earlier by the linker.
-This is a problem when there is a loop of dependent libraries, however, one can usually resolve that by adding some libraries multiple times to the list.
+For this to work, one needs to make sure that any time one library uses a symbol from another library, it is processed earlier by the linker.
+This is a problem when there is a loop of dependent libraries, however, one can usually resolve that by adding some libraries multiple times to the list or moving some library in the list, taking advantage of the mechanism described
-Note also, as explained before, whether there is a loop or not in practice depends on which symbols happened to be undefined (needed from the library) at that particular point, so sometimes this can be resolved by placing the library earlier or later in the list.
+above: only the object files with some currently needed symbols are added from the library.

 The GNU linker also allows to specify linking groups, within which linking is repeated in the given order re-starting until all symbols are resolved (see `--start-group` and `--end-group`), with a price in performance.
 This feature has not been needed yet in the experimental toolchain.

-Symbols exported from object files and actually missing at linking time tend to be unique, and they mostly are in the experimental toolchain.
-Exceptions include inlined C++ functions (but then they are not missing at linking time), alternative implementations (e.g.  parallel, serial OpenBLAS, reference BLAS), runtime library wrappers (but they are not missing at linking time).
+Symbols exported from object files and actually missing at linking time are mostly unique in the experimental toolchain.
+Exceptions include inlined C++ functions (but then they are not missing at linking time), alternative implementations (e.g.  parallel OpenBLAS, serial OpenBLAS, reference BLAS), runtime library wrappers (but they are not missing at linking time).
 Still, it should be possible to come up with a tool that could well advice on the list and order of libraries to link.
 Possibly with heuristics to resolve some edge cases.

 Traditionally, this is done in Unix using `lorder` script and `tsort`.
 `lorder` generates a list of dependencies between static libraries,